May 1, 2020 – COVID dreams

-I’m finishing the last of my donation face masks for awhile.
-I’ve now donated 300 to various organizations though I am still far short of the 450 that I committed to for the Masks4Millions project and Days for Girls.
-Today I’m shifting to my “Fancy Face” line of masks – a couture line of brocades and silks, with most of the selling price benefiting food banks.
+I’ve now donated 300 to various organizations though I am still far short of the 450 that I committed to for Days for Girls.
+Today I’m shifting to my “Fancy Face” masks in brocades and silks, with the selling price (minus the shipping) benefitting food banks.

 Washington State has extended lockdown through May 25 or May 30.